scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 The metadata for each path segment in a SCION path is stored in the corresponding SCION packet header.
 It includes a timestamp, which is set by the initiator of the PCB.
 The expiry time of the hop fields within a path segment is calculated relative to this timestamp (see also [](#scion-path-type)).

 An adversary could try to manipulate the timestamp, in order to modify the validity period of the hop fields within a path segment.
 However, SCION offers a protection against this kind of attack: As both the timestamp and the expiry time build the input for the calculation of a hop field's MAC, an unauthorized change of the timestamp will invalidate the MAC, and will therefore not pass unnoticed.
-This ensures that the timestamp cannot be set to a later date to extend the validity of the path.

 ### Path Splicing {#path-splicing}